fnando/simple_auth/README.markdown

 	end

 If your user model is other than `User`, you have to set it in your `config/initializer/simple_auth.rb` initializer file.
-You can also set up the credentials attributes.
+You can also set up the credentials attributes and crypters.

 	SimpleAuth.setup do |config|
 	  config.model = :account
 	  config.credentials = [:username]
 	end

-On your model, call the method `has_authentication`.

-	class User < ActiveRecord::Base
-	  has_authentication
-	end

 This will add some callbacks and password validations.
+It will also inject helper methods like `Model.authenticate`.

 After you set up the model, you can go the controller.